pypeit/PypeIt/doc/frametype.rst

           should be the same as the science slit. tilt      Exposure used to trace the tilt in the wavelength solution.
-          Often the same file(s) as the arc. unknown   File could not be automatically identified by PypeIt
+          Often the same file(s) as the arc.
+None      File could not be automatically identified by PypeIt
 ========= =============================================================

 It is possible (and even common for arc and flats images) that a frame can be assigned more than one frametype.

+**Warning:** The code will *not* run if your :doc:`pypeit_file` includes entries with *None*.
+You must remove or modify those.